 if we swap the formula around,

-Intrinsic value or target share price = true PER x potential EPS
+Intrinsic value = true PER x sustainable EPS

 Well, the answer is no, because our calculations may be wrong.
-What if the true PER is 15x?
-Or what if the potential EPS is only 80c?.
-If you work if this new set of no.s, (15 x 0.8 = 12) SIA should trade at $12.
-So how?
-Suck thumb lor.
+What if the true PER is 14x?
+Or what if the potential EPS is only 22c?.
+If you work if this new set of no.s, (0.22 x 14 = $3.08) Singtel is now 15% overvalued!

-In a nutshell, if ever SIA trades at $3.
-Then it is definitely a buy, because no matter how you tweak the two no.s (PER or EPS), you can never get below $3.
-But SIA will never trade at $3 unless Sept 11 happens on Christmas and New Year in 5 major cities or something.
-In other words, it is damn bloody difficult to find stock that trades below its probable range of acceptable intrinsic values .
+However, if Singtel ever trades at $2.00.
+Then it is definitely a buy, because no matter how you tweak the two no.s (PER or EPS), you probably find it very hard to get Singtel's intrinsic value to go below 2 bucks.
+In fact, Singtel has only traded at 2 bucks for a brief period over the last 10 years, the recent bout during the Global Financial Crisis in 2008 which is like 5 years ago.
+In other words, it is damn bloody difficult to find great companies trading below its probable range of acceptable intrinsic values for long.
 This is the challenge and this is value investing.

 See also Definition: Value investing